JCalmCrasher/JCalmCrasher/README.md

 I've been talking to my computer 💻 for some time(Since 2015).

-I currently work as a Web Dev, building performant softwares.
+I currently work as a Web Dev, using state-of-the-art tools to build performant apps.
 I [write](https://hashnode.com/@joshdev) too.

 I'm also obsessed about knowledge, always trying to learn somethin' new and try to help people any way I can.